Reza Pahlavi: Foreign support

+United States

 Bob Woodward wrote in 1986 that the Reagan administration authorized the Central Intelligence Agency (CIA) to support and fund Iranian exiles, including Pahlavi.
-The agency transmitted his 11-minute speech during which he vowed "I will return" to Iranian television by pirating its frequency.
+The agency transmitted his 11-minute speech, during which he vowed, "I will return," to Iranian television by pirating its frequency.
 The Tower Commission report, published in 1987, also acknowledged that the CIA was behind this event while a group in Paris calling itself 'Flag of Freedom' had taken responsibility for the act in September 1986.

-James Mann wrote in February 1989 that when he asked the CIA about whether they helped Pahlavi, they refused to comment, and a spokesperson of the agency told him, "We would not confirm nor deny an intelligence matter".
+James Mann wrote in February 1989 that when he asked the CIA about whether they helped Pahlavi, they refused to comment, and a spokesperson of the agency told him, "We would not confirm nor deny an intelligence matter."

-In 2006, Connie Bruck of The New Yorker wrote that "Pahlavi had CIA funding for several years in the eighties, but it ended after the Iran-Contra scandal".
+In 2006, Connie Bruck of The New Yorker wrote that "Pahlavi had CIA funding for several years in the eighties, but it ended after the Iran-Contra scandal."
 Andrew Friedman of Haverford College states that Pahlavi began cooperation with the CIA after he met director William J. Casey and received a monthly stipend, citing Pahlavi's financial advisor and other observers.
-Friedman also connects his residence in Great Falls, Virginia to its proximity to George Bush Center for Intelligence, headquarters of the service.
+Friedman also connects his residence in Great Falls, Virginia, to its proximity to the George Bush Center for Intelligence, headquarters of the service.

-Pahlavi visited Israel in 2023 and tweeted "Yasmine and I were very pleased to meet with @IsraeliPM and Sara @netanyahu.
-We expressed appreciation for Israel’s continued support for the Iranian people’s democratic aspirations".
-He backed Israel during the Iran-Israel war.

 In 2009, Pahlavi denied receiving U.S. government or foreign aid in an interview with The New York Times.
-Pahlavi said "No, no. I don't rely on any sources other than my own compatriots" and denied allegations of working with the CIA, calling the allegations "absolutely and unequivocally false".
-However, in 2017 he told Jon Gambrell of the Associated Press: "My focus right now is on liberating Iran, and I will find any means that I can, without compromising the national interests and independence, with anyone who is willing to give us a hand, whether it is the U.S. or the Saudis or the Israelis or whomever it is."
+Pahlavi said, "No, no. I don't rely on any sources other than my own compatriots" and denied allegations of working with the CIA, calling the allegations "absolutely and unequivocally false."
+However, in 2017 he told Jon Gambrell of the Associated Press, "My focus right now is on liberating Iran, and I will find any means that I can, without compromising the national interests and independence, with anyone who is willing to give us a hand, whether it is the U.S. or the Saudis or the Israelis or whomever it is."